UN: Pandemic could push tens of millions into chronic hunger

 More most be done, including “ensuring all people’s access not only to food, but to nutritious foods that make up a healthy diet,” they said.

-As a result of the pandemic, food supply disruptions, lost livelihoods and the inability of people working abroad to send remittances home to their families mean it is “even more difficult for the poorer and vulnerable populations to have access to healthy diets,’’ the U.N. agencies concluded.
+As a result of the pandemic, food supply disruptions, lost livelihoods and the inability of people working abroad to send remittances home to their families mean it’s “even more difficult for the poorer and vulnerable populations to have access to healthy diets,” the U.N. agencies concluded.

+Oxfam, a humanitarian group dedicated to fighting poverty, called the U.N. report “highly alarming.”
+In a statement, Oxfam called on governments to fully fund the United Nation’s COVID-19 appeal and to cancel the debts of low-income countries so resources could be freed up to tackle “the surge in hunger linked to the pandemic.”